Overview of M1 Finance and Interactive Brokers

 Our Recommendations

-Retirement savers and long-term investors: M1 Finance has 28 target-date Pies built by M1 that are designed for retirement saving.
-Interactive Brokers has a longer list of target-date mutual funds from multiple fund families.
-We would go with IB.
+Retirement savers and long-term investors: M1 Finance has 28 target-date Pies.
+IB provides a lot of target-date mutual funds from multiple families.
+We prefer IB.

 Interactive Brokers vs M1 Judgment